 Top 3 Financial Statements in Excel: Income Statement, Balance Sheet & Cash Flow

 Financial reporting is a critical component of managing a business's finances.
-To gain insight into their financial health and progress, most companies need to prepare three essential reports – income statement, balance sheet and cash flow statement.
-Read on to explore them one by one and learn how to easily create these financial statements in Excel.
+To gain insight into their financial health and progress, most companies must prepare three essential reports – income statement, balance sheet, and cash flow statement.
+Read on to explore them one by one and learn how to create these financial statements in Excel easily.

 But before we dive in, let's take a look at who they mainly cater to.

 Audience for your reports

 Income statements, cash flow, and balance sheet reports are useful in many business contexts.
 Typically, they are intended for the following groups:

 - Investors.
 Investors use financial statements to evaluate a company's financial health, profitability, and potential for growth.

 - Creditors.
 Creditors, such as banks and other lending institutions, use financial statements to evaluate risk, a company's creditworthiness, and its ability to repay loans.

 - Regulators.
 Regulatory agencies in most countries require publicly traded companies to file financial statements on a regular basis.
 These agencies use financial statements to ensure that companies comply with accounting and reporting standards.